 The Friesau mill and Torgau facility consume sawlogs and waste wood.
-The Mercer Mass Timber facility consumes lumber.
+The Mercer Spokane facility, Mercer Conway facility and Mercer Okanagan facility consume lumber.
 Sawlogs, waste wood and lumber are all cyclical in both price and supply.

 Generally, the cost of wood chips, pulp logs and sawlogs is primarily affected by the supply and demand for lumber.
 Additionally, regional factors including harvesting levels, weather conditions and insect infestations can also have a material effect on the supply, demand and price for fiber.